THE 2026 GRANT AWARD CYCLE IS COMING!

 There are two types of grants that teachers can apply for:

-Innovation in Teaching and Learning Grants: Successful grants seek to provide innovative, hands-on, experience-based opportunities for students.
+Successful grants seek to provide innovative, hands-on, experience-based opportunities for students.
 They are designed to enhance the existing NPS curriculum, classrooms, or school communities.
 Grants may seek to support meeting the diverse needs of students through differentiation or inclusive environments.

 Pre-K / Elementary School Grants